-- 1) Result in a relative supervising relatives; - 2) Result in a relative auditing the work of a relative; - 3) Create a conflict of interest with either relative and the City; or, - 4) Create the potential or perception of favoritism.
+- 1) Result in a relative supervising relatives; - 2) Result in a relative auditing the work of a relative; - 3) Create a conflict of interest with either relative and the City; or,

+4) Create the potential or perception of favoritism.

-Should a family member (as defined in Article VII Section 12) of a current employee be elected to the City Council, the employee may continue employment as long as there is not a conflict of interest or perception of favoritism.
+Should an immediate family member of a current employee be elected to the City Council, the employee may continue employment as long as there is not a conflict of interest or perception of favoritism.